Watanabeyouuu/Watanabeyouuu.github.io/_pages/about.md

 - Implementing GANs and RNNs for spatiotemporal sequence prediction of Western Pacific tropical cyclones and sea surface winds. [***News Reports*** ](https://www.sml-zhuhai.cn/info/2829.html)
 - Applying GCNs to predict storm surges caused by tropical cyclones, aiding in disaster preparedness and response.

-#You can read more about my research on [this page](/publications/news-reports-tc-re/).

 ## Education ##

 2021.09 - Present, Ph.D. in Science, Shanghai Jiao Tong University (National Key Laboratory)